AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 * **Browser mode**: Paste text using the browser's default paste implementation.
 It is not a recommended method as it may introduce unwanted markup.

 * **Plain text mode**: Paste the clipboard content as plain text.
-It strips all elements of style and formatting from the copied content before inserting in AEM component.
+It strips all elements of style and formatting from the copied content before inserting in [!DNL Experience Manager] component.

 * **MS Word mode**: Paste the text, including tables, with formatting when copying from MS Word.
 Copying and pasting text from another source such as a web page or MS Excel is not supported and retain only partial formatting.